The benefits of becoming a homeowner

 As a single person, you cannot count on a partner in case of illness or job loss.
 It is therefore important to properly protect yourself.

-Experts generally recommend you set aside three months’ worth of your salary in a contingency fund.
+Experts generally recommend you set aside three months’ worth of your salary in an emergency fund.
 For self-employed individuals who may find themselves in more precarious situations, they recommend six months’ worth of your salary.
 This money can compensate for job loss or even pay for urgent repairs.

 Disability and critical illness insurance